-This section of the Environmental Impact Report (EIR) characterizes the existing socioeconomic and environmental justice conditions near the Eden Landing Phase 2 project area and analyzes whether the project would cause a substantial adverse effect on population, employment, housing, or minority and low-income populations near the project area.
-This section has been prepared so that the EIR is also compliant with NEPA requirements and to remain consistent with previous documents.
+This section of the Draft Environmental Impact Statement/Environmental Impact Report (EIS/R) characterizes the existing socioeconomic and environmental justice conditions near the Eden Landing Phase 2 project area and analyzes whether the project would cause a substantial adverse effect on population, employment, housing, or minority and low-income populations near the project area.
 The information presented is based on a review of existing socioeconomic data as well as other pertinent federal, state and local regulations, which are presented in the regulatory framework setting section.
 Using this information as context, an analysis of the socioeconomic and environmental justice impacts of the project is presented for each alternative.
 Program-level mitigation measures described in Chapter 2, Alternatives, would be implemented with the project.
 Therefore, this section only discusses additional mitigation measures as needed.